Everything we wished we'd had when we started.

 Party Planner: Hosting & Attending

 Parties should be joyful.
 For autistic kids they can also feel chaotic, unpredictable, and overwhelming.
-This planner changes that.
+This planner helps you change that.

 Who it’s for:

 If your child feels anxious about parties, needs help preparing for social events, or gets overwhelmed by celebrations, this is for you.
-These tools help your child prepare emotionally and help you create a supportive, joyful experience for everyone.
+These tools help your child prepare emotionally and help you create a supportive and joyful experience for everyone.

 What’s included:

-• My Party Plan worksheets to help your child visualize and prepare ahead of time, who will be there, where it will be, and what to expect
+• My Party Plan worksheets to help your child visualize and prepare ahead of time, including who will be there, where it will happen, and what to expect

 • Party Feelings Thermometer & Calming Choices Chart so your child can identify emotions and choose soothing strategies when celebrations feel overwhelming

-• Pre-Party Prep Checklist for parents with practical steps to reduce anxiety and ensure everyone feels prepared
+• Pre-Party Prep Checklist for parents with practical steps to reduce anxiety and help everyone feel ready

 • Host letter templates to gently communicate your child’s needs and help create a more inclusive party environment